© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Star Carr Early Mesolithic settlement site, 960m NNW of Woodhouse Farm is a scheduled monument protected by Historic England under reference 1401425.
 View the official record →

-Star Carr is a Mesolithic settlement site located near Scarborough in North Yorkshire, dating to approximately 9000–8000 BCE and representing one of the earliest known post-glacial human occupation sites in Britain.
+Star Carr is a submerged Mesolithic settlement site located in the Vale of Pickering, Yorkshire, which dates to approximately 9000 to 8500 BCE and represents one of the earliest known human occupations in post-glacial Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1401425.

 Star Carr Early Mesolithic settlement site, 960m NNW of Woodhouse Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1401425.